isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/exchange-online-service-description/clients-and-mobile-devices.md

 ## <a name="pop-and-imap"></a>POP e IMAP

-Exchange Online admite el acceso a buzones a través de los protocolos POP3 e IMAP4.
-Para el acceso POP e IMAP se requiere el cifrado a través de SSL.
-POP está habilitado de manera predeterminada para todos los usuarios.
-Los usuarios pueden ver la configuración de la conexión POP e IMAP en Outlook en la web.
-Los administradores pueden deshabilitar el acceso POP e IMAP por usuario.
+Exchange Online supports mailbox access through both POP3 and IMAP4 protocols.
+POP and IMAP access requires encryption using SSL.
+POP is enabled by default for all users.
+Users can view their POP and IMAP connection settings in Outlook on the web.
+Administrators can disable POP and IMAP access on a per-user basis.

 Para obtener más información sobre la conectividad POP3 e IMAP4, vea [POP3 e IMAP4](https://go.microsoft.com/fwlink/p/?LinkId=272070).

 ## <a name="smtp"></a>SMTP

-El Protocolo simple de transferencia de correo (SMTP) se usa para enviar correo saliente a clientes que se conecten a Exchange Online a través de IMAP o POP.
-Se trata del protocolo principal de enrutamiento y entrega a través de Exchange Server.
-Exchange Online admite dos tipos de servicios de retransmisión de SMTP para las aplicaciones de clientes internos autorizados que requieran el envío de correo SMTP:
+Simple Mail Transfer Protocol (SMTP) is used to send outbound mail for clients that connect to Exchange Online through IMAP or POP.
+It is the primary protocol for routing and delivery through Exchange Server.
+Exchange Online supports two types of SMTP relay services for authorized internal customer applications that require SMTP mail submission:

 - Envío de mensajes SMTP a usuarios dentro del entorno administrado.

 - Retransmisión de mensajes SMTP autenticados a direcciones fuera del entorno administrado.

 > [!IMPORTANT]
-> Se requieren direcciones IP para los servidores de origen autorizados para que se admita la retransmisión SMTP.
-Al usar SMTP para enviar correo electrónico, se requiere la autenticación y el cifrado de Seguridad de la capa de transporte (TLS).
+> IP addresses for authorized source servers are required to allow SMTP relay.
+Transport Layer Security (TLS) encryption and authentication is required when using SMTP to send email.

-## <a name="blackberryreg-devices"></a>Dispositivos&reg; BlackBerry
+## <a name="blackberryreg-devices"></a>&reg;Dispositivos BlackBerry

-El correo electrónico está disponible&reg; en dispositivos BlackBerry a través de Exchange ActiveSync.
+El correo electrónico está disponible en &reg; dispositivos BlackBerry a través de Exchange ActiveSync.
 Para saber cuáles son sus opciones, consulte estos temas:

 - [Configurar el correo electrónico en un dispositivo BlackBerry](https://go.microsoft.com/fwlink/?linkid=863394)